oqe/single-exome-sample-variant-priorization/README.md

 HPO term extraction per samplename is separated as an external R Script[^r]<sup>,</sup>[^r-redcap].
 R script is for sample(name) exploration/checking from REDCap database as well as extracting HPO terms and generating sample input table required as input in this workflow.
 Expectation is that in your use case your institution/or your affiliates are hosting REDCap server and have HPO terms saved there[^redcap1]<sup>,</sup>[^redcap2].
 Inputting the HPO terms per patient, manually into *input_fofn* table is of course possible.

 ## TO-DO
+- [ ] Update workflow for Exomiser 13.1.0
+	- [ ] Container suppport
+		- [ ] selectable option to perform Exomiser from container in params
+	- [ ] Batch mode support
+		- [ ] process to gather exomiser .yml to single batch file
+		- [ ] process for Exomiser batch analysis mode
+		- [ ] selectable option to perform Exomiser batch mode in params
 - [ ] Document zero-to-finish example of this workflow to a separate file
 - [ ] Finalize extra R script (REDCap HPO-terms extraction)
 	- [ ] Write up documentation